 ***Donations of these items are greatly appreciated throughout the year.
 Thank you!***

-a three-ring binder, a package of college-rule paper, and a package of graphing paper (NO SPIRAL-BOUND NOTEBOOKS!)
+Mr. Meharry a three-ring binder, a package of college-rule paper, and a package of graphing paper

 (Large protractors tend to make it difficult to measure angles in the textbooks.)